AutoVision-cloud/Deformable-PV-RCNN/README.md

   <p>Learning Deformations in 3D Object Detection.</p>
 </div>

 **Deformable PV-RCNN** is a high-performing point-cloud based 3D object detector.
 Currently, the proposal refinement methods used by the state-of-the-art two-stage detectors cannot adequately accommodate differing object scales, varying point-cloud density, part-deformation and clutter.
 We present a proposal refinement module inspired by 2D deformable convolution networks that can adaptively gather instance-specific features from locations where informative content exists.
 We also propose a simple context gating mechanism which allows the keypoints to select relevant context information for the refinement stage.
-We outperform previously published methods on the highly competitive KITTI 3D Object Detection benchmark on cars and cyclists.
+We outperform previously published methods on the highly competitive KITTI 3D Object Detection benchmark on cars and cyclists, and are the leading method among point-cloud based approaches on the Orientation estimation benchmark for pedestrians and cyclists.

 ## Demo